The Bankrate promise

 For instances where two drivers in a household are in the car together, Progressive states that its mobile app should be able to determine who is driving and only use the data from that person’s phone.
 However, if the app does have an error, it does offer an opportunity to fix the trip information if needed.

-Progressive Snapshot discounts
+Progressive Snapshot savings

 - Drive less: By driving lower miles or carpooling you can save more.